misterola/FOrgy/README.md

 ## TODO
 - More testing
-- Package and release version 0.1.0 of FOrgy version (with a CLI and/or GUI)
-- Separate get_metadata into two different sub-commands for parsing of arguments from the cmd and text file
 - Enable extraction of metadata without modifying e-book titles
 - More refactoring
-- Create a simple GUI
+- Create a simple, minimal GUI

 [Back to Top](#forgy)